imubarek/TabulationHashing/README.md

 11. Click "Add or create constraints"
 12. Click on "Add Files" and add "clk.xdc".
 Click on "Next" and "Finish"
 13. We have added all the necessary files needed to proceed with timing analysis.
 Under "Sources"->"Design Sources" double check "tabulationHash4.sv" is in bold.
 If it is not, right click on it and select "Set as Top"
 14. Under "Project Manager" -> "Synthesis" select "Run Synthesis".
 Click on "OK" to use the default options.
-Synthesis may take a few minutes to complete.
+Synthesis may take a few minutes to complete
 15. Once synthesis is complete you will be alerted of this.
 On the alert select "Run Implementation" then "OK".
-Running implementation may also take a few minutes.
+Running implementation may also take a few minutes
 16. Once implementation is complete you will be alerted of this.
 On the alert, select "View Reports".
 These reports will contain the timing analysis and resource usage of the Verilog design.
 Under "Route Design" you should find a "Timing Summary - Route Design" file.
 This file will should state the worst slack and total violation is -0.155ns.
 Since the design was synthesized using a clock with a period of 2ns, this means the minimum operational clock period of the Verilog design is 2ns + .155ns = 2.155ns which implies a maximum operational clock frequency of 464 MHz.
 Resource utlization can be found in the tabulationHash4_utilization_placed.rpt in reports

 **Acknowledgment**

-A special thanks to Dr. Montek Singh and his course materials for COMP 541 Digital Logic and Design, taught at the University of North Carolina at Chapel Hill, for much of the information concerning getting Vivado installed and a project setup.
+A special thanks to Dr. Montek Singh and his course materials for COMP 541 Digital Logic and Design, taught at the University of North Carolina at Chapel Hill, for much of the information concerning getting Vivado installed and a project setup